Handmade, single-origin dark chocolate bars with just three ingredients.

 Our bars

-Beans sourced from Kokoa Kamili Fermentary
+Beans sourced from Kokoa Kamili Fermentary, Tanzania

 Tasting notes of lemon cheesecake, blackberry, walnut and coffee.

-Beans sourced from the Urubamba Valley, Cusco
+Beans sourced from Camino Verde in the Urubamba Valley, Cusco

 Tasting notes of tobacco, dark fudge and banana.

-Beans sourced from Zorzal Estate
+Beans sourced from Zorzal Estate in the Dominican Republic

 Tasting notes of mexican hot chocolate, caramel, cherries and pine nuts.